 MDL definitions

 In each definition description, the definitions are presented using either example values or descriptive strings as arguments, with the understanding that the numbers and codes shown will be replaced by other values.
-In particular, note that some definitions require integer (whole) numbers while others can use decimal fractions.
-When the argument to a definition is another definition (which in turn has its own arguments), only the definition name is shown to make the definitions easier to read.
+Notably, some definitions require integer (whole) numbers, while others may use decimal fractions.
+When the argument for a definition is another definition (which, in turn, has its own arguments), only the definition name is shown to simplify the presentation and make the definitions easier to read.

 ABRV ADT AIRD AL AMA AMI